SovereignCloudStack/website/_i18n/en/_posts/blog/2023-12-15-scs-is-fun-to-operate.md

 Through github the [list of network-related epics and user stories](https://github.com/SovereignCloudStack/issues/issues?q=is%3Aopen+is%3Aissue+label%3ASCS-VP04) that are part of VP04 can be viewed.

+With our work on the [domain manager role](https://github.com/SovereignCloudStack/issues/issues/184) we’re addressing a topic that has been a hurdle for public clouds and self management by customers.
+Lot’s of public clouds, built on top of OpenStack, have developed their own ways to work around the missing possibility of domain management.

 ### [SCS is transparent](https://github.com/orgs/SovereignCloudStack/projects/6/views/30)

 Transparency is one of the core values embedded in our project - yet we want to make sure our development efforts throughout the R6 cycle are actively working towards being transparent.
 This ranges from our development culture (which needs to be transparent not only to be trustworthy but also to lower the barrier to join the community), to the open operations movement, the future of the SCS project and all the way to technical items such as [SBOMs](https://en.wikipedia.org/wiki/Software_supply_chain) for our complete stack.